 This demographic grew at the fastest rates in North Dakota (+7.7 percent) and Florida (+7.6 percent) between 2010 and 2016.
 Generally speaking, states that added large numbers of millennials over that period also welcomed the most Gen Xers.
 Just Idaho and South Carolina saw larger increases of Gen Xers than millennials.

 Generation X is most concentrated in Georgia and New Jersey, where its accounts for 21.5 percent of the total population.
 Their numbers are fewer throughout much of the Great Plains, particularly in North Dakota and South Dakota.

 The state Gen Xers left at the greatest net rate was Illinois (-4.2 percent), one of the few states registering a total population decline over the six-year period.
 Census estimates depict similar, but slightly smaller, losses for the District of Columbia, Mississippi and New Mexico.

-2010-2016 Change Baby Boomers Baby boomers, while still a massive bloc of the population, are no longer the nation’s largest generation.
+Baby boomers, while still a massive bloc of the population, are no longer the nation’s largest generation.
 Their numbers dipped by about 3.2 million over the six-year period ending last July.

 Two retirement destinations have seen the demographic expand at the fastest rates: Florida’s baby boomer population climbed 5.3 percent, while Arizona’s grew 3.3 percent.
 It’s worth noting, however, that the millennial population still grew at much steeper rates in both states.
 The oldest baby boomers turned 70 last year, so both deaths and migration are driving population shifts.
 Delaware, Idaho, Nevada and South Carolina were the only other states where their numbers were still growing.